 Red flag: A candidate who speaks only in generalities without providing real case studies based on their own experiences may not be battle ready.
 They should have experience managing major public-facing crises as well as smaller challenges in the workplace.

-What you want to hear: A strong candidate has an inquisitive mind and will be prepared to ask a range of questions about the organization’s mission, team, operations and Board of Directors.
-They might offer questions like, “What qualities of the person who last held this position would you and the Board of Directors most like to improve on?” or “What about your current operations do you feel could be run more efficiently?”.
+What you want to hear: A strong candidate has an inquisitive mind and will be prepared in an Executive Director interview to ask a range of questions about the organization’s mission, team, operations and Board of Directors.
+They might offer questions like, “What qualities of the Executive Directors who previously held this position would you and the Board of Directors most like to improve on?” or “What about your current operations do you feel could be run more efficiently?”.
 Enthusiastic candidates will ask questions and listen attentively.

 Red flag: “No, I think you covered it.”
 This kind of response is a red flag!
 A candidate who lacks curiosity in the interview will most likely accept the status quo as Executive Director and fail to elevate the position and organization to new heights.